Biosecurity: Trusted Protection. Fast Detection.

 Biosecurity

 Sick horses are a lot like sick kids.
-Once one in the household catches a cold, it’s likely to spread through the entire family.
-When one horse shows signs of sickness, not only are they affected, but there is a risk that the virus can quickly spread to other horses in close proximity.
+Once someone in the household catches a cold, it’s likely to spread through the entire family.
+When one horse shows signs of sickness, not only are they affected, but there’s a risk that the virus can quickly spread to other horses in close proximity.

-Influenza (flu) and herpes virus (rhino) are the most common respiratory viruses in horses.
-Their incidence is increased in horses that travel, due to the stress of transportation and showing, and can potentially be spread to neighboring horses in the trailer and back on the farm.
+Influenza (flu) and herpesvirus (rhino) are the most common respiratory viruses in horses.
+Their incidence is increased in horses that travel due to the stress of transportation and showing, and they can potentially spread to neighboring horses in the trailer and back on the farm.

-The good news: You can reduce your horse’s risk of contracting these contagious respiratory diseases.
-Doing the right thing for your horse means taking both preventative and proactive measures to reduce the transmission, severity and duration of disease, as well as identifying sick horses quickly to contain the spread of disease to other horses with biosecurity and quarantine measures.
+You can reduce your horse’s risk of contracting these contagious respiratory diseases.
+Doing the right thing for your horse means taking both preventive and proactive measures to reduce the transmission, severity and duration of disease, as well as identifying sick horses quickly to contain the spread of disease to other horses with biosecurity and quarantine measures.

 Before the trip

-- Consider having your veterinarian run a Stablelab® SAA stall-side test to ensure there are no early indicators of infection prior to leaving.
+• Consider having your veterinarian run a Stablelab® Stall-side Diagnostics Serum Amyloid A (SAA) test to ensure there are no early indicators of infection prior to leaving

-- Sanitize and pack individual water/feed buckets, tack and equipment for travel.
+• Sanitize and pack individual water and feed buckets, tack, and equipment for travel

 At the show

-- Limit nose-to-nose and any close contact with other horses.
+• Limit nose-to-nose and other close contact with horses

-- Watch your horse’s behavior, eating/drinking, manure production daily.
+• Watch your horse’s behavior, eating and drinking habits, and manure production daily

-- Take your horse’s rectal temperature at least once daily (or as per venue requirements).
+• Take your horse’s rectal temperature at least once daily (or as needed per venue requirements)

-- Consider having the on-site veterinarian run a Stablelab SAA stall-side test to give peace of mind that there are no signs of infection prior to competition and leaving for home.
+• Consider having the on-site veterinarian run a Stablelab SAA stall-side test to have peace of mind that there are no signs of infection prior to the competition and when leaving for home

-- Watch for any signs of coughing, sneezing or nasal discharge of any color.
-If noticed, contact the veterinarian right away.
+• Watch for any signs of coughing, sneezing or nasal discharge of any color and, if present, ensure the on-site veterinarian is contacted right away

 Back home

-- Avoid comingling/turning out your horse with others who stayed home for 14 days.
+• Avoid comingling or turning out your horse with horses who stayed home for 14 days

-- Watch for signs of illness, behavior change, fever, runny nose, coughing or sneezing and separate from others immediately if symptoms appear.
+• Watch for signs of illness, behavior change, fever, runny nose, coughing or sneezing and separate your horse from others immediately if symptoms appear

-- Consider having your veterinarian run a Stablelab SAA within that 14-day time frame of returning home to ensure that there isn’t any underlying infection present.
+• Consider having your veterinarian run a Stablelab SAA test within 14 days of returning home to ensure that no underlying infection is present

-- Clean and disinfect your trailer and any tack, equipment or other items that went to the show.
+• Clean and disinfect your trailer and any tack, equipment or other items you took to the show

 Identifying which horses are sick, which have been exposed and which may potentially get sick is critical for herd management and potential isolation.